PamplemousseMR/SightNitizer/README.md

 ### Compilation

-Compile by using visual studio : `SightProperties.sln`.
+Open `SightProperties.sln` and compile by using visual studio.

 ### Use